wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 #. `Configuring where the database is to be stored`_
 #. `Configuring synchronization`_

-Syscheck component is configured both in the Wazuh manager's and in the Wazuh agent's :ref:`agent.conf <reference_client_conf>` file.
+Syscheck component is configured in Wazuh agent's :ref:`agent.conf <reference_client_conf>` file.
 This capability can be also configured remotely using centralized configuration and the :ref:`shared/agent.conf <reference_agent_conf>` file.
 The list of all syscheck configuration options is available in the :ref:`syscheck <reference_ossec_syscheck>` section.

 Configuring syscheck - basic usage